ShrideviReddy/Getting-data-from-eBay-API/README.md

 ## After cloning:
 After cloning repo, it will be download as ebaysdk-python.
 In ebaysdk-python folder check for ebaysdk.
 This folder has code for different API.
 Copy code and edit as per your requirement.
 I have edited finding file to get data and save it in CSV file.

-Response you get from API is as follows:
+Following images shows response you get from API:

 ![Response from eBay API](/img/Response_dict.PNG)